What Is Robotics?

 • Passing the Fundamentals of Engineering (FE) exam

-• Passing the Professional Engineering (PE) exam
+• Passing the Principles and Practice of Engineering (PE) exam

 Robotics skills